espocrm/documentation/docs/administration/troubleshooting.md

 2. *ERROR 1118 (42000): Row size too large (> 8126).
 Changing some columns to
 TEXT or BLOB may help.
 In current row format, BLOB prefix of 0 bytes is stored inline.*

-You can get this error if there are a large number of Varchar fields in an entity.
-Once you receive it, you cannot create new fields.
+You can get this error if there are a large number of Varchar fields in an entity type.
+After this you cannot create new fields.

-To fix this error go to `custom/Espo/Custom/Resources/metadata/entityDefs/{EntityType}.json` and change all coincidences (for Varchar fields) from:
+To fix this issue, you can change the type for some fields from *Varchar* to *Text*.
+You can do it by editing the file `custom/Espo/Custom/Resources/metadata/entityDefs/{EntityType}.json` manually.

+Change definitions for some fields from:

 ```
-...
  "type": "varchar",
  "maxLength": 150
-...
 ```

 to:

 ```
-...
  "type": "text"
-...
 ```

-After making the changes, make a rebuild via CLI and refresh the page.
+After this, make a rebuild via CLI.